adarshraj99/ML-DL.md/ML testing.md

 #### 0 Shot Testing prompts:
-Testing how the model handles requests without prior training on similar examples.
+Testing how the model handles requests without prior training on similar Category of data.
 Ex: asking medical domain trained model about geography questions.
+Model is expected to generalize the outputs and also use the other categories training data.
+Here, model relies on its broader understanding of the domain, like semantic relationships between concepts, to make predictions.

 #### Chain of thought testing prompts: